-Vehicle collision is one of the most common incidents that causes injuries and fatalities.
-Truck and road transport is a part of that but we also we have to pay attention to what happens within the commercial or industrial site.
-There could be more potential collisions and other mode of accidents because of the activity of the forklifts and personnel in the area.
-It’s due to the complexity and network within the logistics and manufacturing facilities.
+Vehicle collision is one of the most common incidents that cause injuries and fatalities.
+Truck and road transport is a part of that but we also have to pay attention to what happens within the commercial or industrial site.
+There could be more potential collisions and other types of accidents because of the forklift and pedestrian activity in the area.
+It’s due to the complexity of the network within the logistics and manufacturing facilities.

-Also, driving a forklift is far from straightforward because the driver has to think about the load in front, the path, the presence of other forklifts, turning into corners and driving through the blind spots and paying attention to the numerous warning signs and alerts (plus the new memos about driving safely and maintaining orderliness in the workplace).
+Also, driving a forklift is far from straightforward.
+The driver has to think about the load in front, the path, the presence of other forklifts, turning into corners, driving through blind spots and paying attention to the numerous warning signs and alerts (plus the new memos about driving safely and maintaining orderliness in the workplace).

 Also, uncertainty and accidents are a natural part of life.
 Some people trip over their own feet and lose their balance while standing still for no good reason.
 It’s a universal rule that sometimes things just go wrong no matter how careful we are.

-That doesn’t mean aiming for “a zero-accidents workplace” won’t help us.
+That doesn’t mean aiming for ‘a zero-accidents workplace’ won’t help us.
 We can still aim for it to promote a stronger safety culture and minimise the number of incidents.
 It’s the ultimate ideal and it can be both inspiring and discouraging at the same time.

 Why aiming for the ultimate ideal is discouraging?

-But some people might be quick to point out the disasters that resulted from aiming too high.
+Some people might be quick to point out the disasters that resulted from aiming too high.
 One such notable disaster is the failure of the Space Shuttle Challenger (occurred January 28, 1986) where 73 seconds after takeoff, the shuttle erupted in a fireball and killed the entire crew (five NASA astronauts were killed).
 Media coverage was extensive and the incident became a reason for major discussions in engineering safety.